EXPSIN/Quadratic-Programming-for-Continuous-Control-of-Safety-Critical-Multi-Agent-Systems-Under-Uncertaint/README.md

 # Examples
-These are the simulation of ``Quadratic Programming for Continuous Control of Safety-Critical Multi-Agent Systems Under Uncertainty''.
+These are the simulations of ``Quadratic Programming for Continuous Control of Safety-Critical Multi-Agent Systems Under Uncertainty''.

 **S01_compare_origial_reshaped.m** is the simulation of this paper (Fig 8 and 9).